• CLASSIC IKITESURF

 .synopsis...

-low pressure of at least 29.6 inches will develop near lower
+low of at least 29.6 inches on sunday. the low continues to quebec

 2 to 4 feet.

-20 knots after midnight. waves building to 2 to 4 feet.
+midnight. waves subsiding to 1 to 3 feet.

 note, wave height forecasts are for ice free areas.